-Isla Hayahay Beach resort is located in Barangay Lomboy on Pangangan island off the coast of Calape which is on the west coast of Bohol.
+You will find Isla Hayahay Beach Resort in Barangay Lomboy on Pangangan Island, the friendliest island of the Visayas, off the coast of Calape which is on the west coast of Bohol.
 The island is connected to Bohol with a causeway and is therefore reachable by car.

-The island of Pangangan is one of the two islands of the town of Calape, Bohol.
+Pangangan Island is one of the two islands that are part of the Municipality Calape, Bohol.

 Pangangan was previously called “Panggawan”.
 PANGGAWAN is a kind of fish trap used by some fishers to catch fishes.
 This kind of fishing was very popular around the island many years ago.